We may be able to help if you are an employee-like worker (regulated worker) and have been unfairly deactivated from a digital labour platform.

 Digital Labour Platform Deactivation Code

-The Digital Labour Platform Deactivation Code will be made by the Minister.
+The Digital Labour Platform Deactivation Code was made by the Minister on 3 December 2024.

 What we can do if your deactivation is unfair